 1. Getting Paid to Take Surveys

 While taking surveys for money may not be the most thrilling way to make money online, it is certainly the easiest.
 It takes no background skills, only requires an email address and a wifi connection, and you can get started right now.

-Market research companies need people’s feedback and opinions on their products and services so they can better shape them to meet the need of the market.
-Being a teenager puts you in a special demographic, since there are million (if not billion) dollar businesses focused on the teenage market.
+Market research companies need people's feedback and opinions on their products and services so they can better shape them to meet the need of the market.
+Being a teenager puts you in a special demographic, since there are million and billion dollar businesses focused on the teenage market.
 This makes you special.

 Since some market research companies are looking solely for teenagers, while others you need to be 18 or older, I put together this list of the best survey panels for teenagers.